Monica255/Bangkit-Capstone-Project-Redmine/README.md

  </table>

  ## RESOURCES
  Here are all the resources that i use in our app.
-For assets that I didn't make myself, below i attached the link where i got it.
+For assets that I didn't make myself, below i attached the links where i got it.
  ![resources](https://github.com/Monica255/Bangkit-Capstone-Project-Redmine/blob/android-developer/UIUX/resources.png)
 - [svgrepo.com](https://www.svgrepo.com/)
 - [unsplash.com](https://unsplash.com/)